Nico-Curti/PhDthesis/docs/md/Chapter2/NeuralNetwork/Convolutional.md

 [^1]: If we consider a simple image `224 x 224` with `3` color channels we obtain a set of `150'528` features.
 A classical DNN layer with this input size should have `1024` nodes for a total of more than `150` million weights to tune.

 [^2]: Compared to the other implementations the direct (brute force) convolution algorithm exceeds the computational time of order of magnitudes.
 For this reason it is not taken into account during our tests.
-A possible implementation in \textsf{C++} is however provided into the [Byron library](https://github.com/Nico-Curti/Byron/blob/master/utility/winograd_test.cpp).
+A possible implementation in `C++` is however provided into the [Byron library](https://github.com/Nico-Curti/Byron/blob/master/utility/winograd_test.cpp).

 [^3]: We work under the assumption that the weights matrix is already a flatten array and thus each row of the weights matrix represents the full mask.